 Young girls around the ages 15-24 are statistically four times likely to be infected than their male counterparts.
 The question that begs answers then is where are they getting the virus?
 It is definitely not their age mates.
 Perhaps, this suggests inter-generational sex as a factor.

 Most of these girls get into relationships not because of mutual affection but for survival, especially in these hard economic times.
 In such an arrangement, chances of bargaining for condom use are next to zero.
 In essence, the woman is always at the mercy of the ‘Blesser’.

 We must also factor in the fact that women or young girls are traditionally expected to take care of their sick family members when they are bedridden.
 They are the ones who nurse the open wounds and in some instances without gloves thereby exposing them to HIV transmission.

-Until recently, marital rape was not punishable by law in Swaziland and women could not refuse their partners conjugal rights, even when they knew that this came at a huge risk to their lives.
-There are those in Swazi society who still believe a husband cannot rape his wife.
+Until recently, marital rape was not punishable by law in Swaziland and women could not refuse their partners conjugal rights, even when they knew this came at a huge risk to their lives.

 This was especially worse for women in polygamous relationships because their husbands would add an HIV positive partner to the harem and then sleep with all the other wives without protection.

 Men would come home to have sex with their wives often without enough foreplay (read little lubrication for the vagina) hence increasing the risk of bruising— a portal of entry for HIV transmission.
 Some women have reported that such men refuse to use a condom.